westbot657/Turing-APIs/README.md

 ## Supported languages

-### You can use this table to pick a language to use for writing scripts
+You can use this table to pick a language to use for writing scripts

-If your preferred language isn't on this list, you can still use it as long as it compiles to wasm32-wasip1 (wasi preview 1) but if you want full API support, make an issue (or write it yourself and make a PR)
+### Wasm based languages
 | Language       | Coding complexity | Build complexity | Notes                                                                                                                     |
 |----------------|-------------------|------------------|---------------------------------------------------------------------------------------------------------------------------|
 | Rust           | Hard              | Easy             | Natively supports compilation to wasm32-wasip1.                                                                           |